seymahandekli/git-gen/README.md

 ## Installation

-To get started with `gitgen`, you need to have Go installed on your machine.
+To get started with `git-gen`, you need to have Go installed on your machine.
 You can download and install Go from [here](https://golang.org/dl/).

-Once Go is installed, you can clone the `gitgen` repository and build the tool:
+Once Go is installed, you can clone the `git-gen` repository and build the tool:

 ```sh
 git clone https://github.com/seymahandekli/git-gen
 cd git-gen

 go build ./cmd/git-gen
 ./git-gen register
 ```

 ## Usage

-After building `gitgen`, you can use it from the command line.
+After building `git-gen`, you can use it from the command line.
 Below are some example commands to help you get started:

+### Alternative 1:

 ```sh
 # Generate commit message based on your git diff command choices